PimPaardekooper/zombie_apocalypse/README.md

 This repository contains the code behind the model we created for Project Computational Science.
 Our project is written in Python 3 and was verified to work from Python 3.6.9 up to Python 3.7.6.
 Other versions might not work or produce different results.

 ## Packages
 We have made extensive use of third-party packages.
 These can be found in ```requirements.txt```.
-To install the packages all at once, the following command can be run: ```pip install --no-cache-dir -r requirements.txt```.
+To install the packages all at once, the following command can be run: ```pip3 install --no-cache-dir -r requirements.txt```.

 ## Run Mesa GUI
 To run an in-browser visualization of our project, we have used the Mesa framework.
 To start Mesa's GUI, you should follow these steps: